The Best Contractors Tools & Equipment Insurance for 2026

 Premiums & Deductibles

 Policy premiums are an important factor in determining the affordability of a policy.
-If your goal is to lower your premiums, you can usually accomplish this by accepting a higher deductible or lower coverage limit.
+If your goal is to lower your premiums, you can usually accomplish this by accepting a higher deductible.
+However, you should avoid lowering your coverage limit below the total value of your gear, as most policies include coinsurance clauses that penalize you with reduced payouts if you are underinsured.

 Claims Handling

-In addition to investigating a policy’s cost and coverage limits, the insurance company’s claims handling record should also be considered.
-If you find yourself having to wait an excessive amount of time to receive compensation for a covered item, the extra expenses this causes could end up adding substantially to the cost of insurance.
+In addition to investigating a policy’s cost and coverage limits, an insurer’s claims handling record—best verified through the NAIC Complaint Index—should also be considered.
+If you find yourself waiting an excessive amount of time to receive a settlement for a covered item, the resulting downtime and equipment rental fees can add substantially to your total cost of risk, often far outweighing any initial savings on the policy premium.

 Company Reputation & Financial Strength